Give Me My Friggin’ Content! Or, why methods that start with “Get” are a good thing.

 You see, there’s nothing more frustrating for a developer than to not be able to get at something.
 I find it in CSS all the time – you need to attach to that one little element…but you can’t for some reason (though, with the advent of jQuery, this happens less and less).
 That’s why SQL makes me happy, generally.
 If there’s some data in a table, you can get at it.

 Content management APIs will drive you nuts in this respect.
 They often suck.
-And getting ahold of the content you want in the format you want it can be difficult, and often makes you want to throw your machine out the window.
+And getting the content you want in the format you want can be difficult, and often makes you want to throw your machine out the window.

 Seth Gottlieb and I were talking today about this very thing.
 We were discussing it in the context of content management systems that provide a superficial layer of functional crap rather than make sure the fundamental things, like their retrieval API, are well-built.
 This is something we discussed in “Architecture and Functionality in Content Management,” a couple years back.
 (More on this later…)